 - Negative reaction to anesthesia.
 Your surgeon will use anesthesia to minimize the pain and discomfort associated with the procedure.
 Different people may react differently to anesthesia.
 Therefore, you must inform the surgeon of your underlying allergies to the medication before proceeding with the procedure.

-- Although the incision area will be properly sterilized to minimize infection, some people could develop an infection after an Interlaminar lumbar discectomy.
+- Infection.
+Although the incision area will be properly sterilized to minimize infection, some people could develop an infection after an Interlaminar lumbar discectomy.
 The symptoms of infection could include fever, pus oozing from the incision area, and prolonged pain.

 Find a Competent Neurointerventional Spine Surgeon Near Me